inkVerb/VIP/README.md

 ## [Cheat Sheets](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/README.md)

-## Why learn Linux first?
+## Why learn Linux?
-*Renaissance: Learn the roots first, everything else makes more sense...*
+*Renaissance: Learn your roots first, then everything else makes more sense.*

-### 1. Universal: web server, desktop, Android — All open source!
-All the same language!
+### 1. Universal: Linux web server, Linux desktop, Android, macOS, iOS — All the same language!
-Linux is the most-used webserver operating system in the world, with no near rivals.
+- Linux is the most-used webserver operating system in the world, with no near rivals.
 It's desktop market share grows every year!
-Linux is free and secure, for web servers, desktops, and Android.
+- Linux is free and secure, for web servers, desktops, and Android.
 The Linux language is the same everywhere.
+- macOS and iOS use Unix, the same language Linux was based on.
-Learn all devices; learn what is secure; learn what is free; learn only once!
+- Learn all devices; learn what is secure; learn what is free; learn only once!

 ### 2. Ultra Simple — Better preparation to learn other languages!
-The Linux "Shell/BASH" language is simpler than other languages, but shares many universal concepts of code.
+- The Linux "Shell/BASH" language is simpler than other languages, but shares many universal concepts of code.
-Learn computer code concepts the easy, simple way, using a simple, universal platform language.
-By learning one "byte" at a time, you don't have to learn a difficult concept while learning a more complex coding language at the same time.

 ### 3. Ultimate Knowledge, Ultimate Control — PHP, Python, Pearl, Node.js, HTML, CSS... all sit atop Linux
-It's one thing to learn a web app or server programming language; it's awesome to know the language under the language so you can *control the machine it runs on.*
+- It's one thing to learn a web app or server programming language; it's awesome to know the language under the language so you can *control the machine it runs on.*
-PHP will make more sense if you have seen what this does: `sudo apt install php` Once you know how to work with a computer terminal (Linux language), all code will be less scary because you'll know where code lives!
+- PHP will make more sense if you have seen what this does: `sudo apt install php`
+- Once you know how to work with a computer terminal (Linux/Unix language), all code will be less scary because you'll know where code lives!

 ## Who should take this course?
 - Everyone ages 7 through high school, as a general education course, home schooled or in the classroom
-- Any college student majoring in computer code, the sooner the better, but anytime will do
+- Any college student or graduate majoring in computer code
 - Anyone ages 13 or older interested in self-teaching to learn computers
-- Any entrepreneur, project manager, copywriter, marketer, graphic designer, teacher, professor, life guard, dog catcher, firefighter, chef, union-card-carrying thespian, secretary, supervisor, executive, board member, politician, bureaucrat, dictator, monarch, Amway IBO, or the like who WILL NOT learn computer code, but wants a peaceful and powerful relationship with a marketing firm, software writer, and/or IT
+- Any entrepreneur, project manager, copywriter, marketer, graphic designer, teacher, professor, life guard, dog catcher, firefighter, chef, union-card-carrying thespian, secretary, supervisor, executive, board member, politician, bureaucrat, dictator, monarch, Amway IBO, or anyone who WILL NOT learn computer code, but wants a peaceful and powerful relationship with a marketing firm, software writer, and/or IT

-## Install the apps used in this course

-`sudo apt install gedit tilda nautilus chromium-browser firefox`

 ## First day of school